The buildings set to shape the world in 2020

 The museum is expected to have one of the Asian continent's most impressive collections of contemporary visual art.
 Swiss architecture firm Herzog & de Meuron has built a visually arresting design to boot -- a horizontal slab (containing exhibitions spaces) and a vertical one (housing everything else) conjoined into an upside-down "T."

-Although the building is set to complete within the next few months, it will be another nine to 12 months before its opened to the public.
-Nonetheless, it's a major milestone for the long-awaited cultural quarter.
+Although the building is set to complete within the next few months, it will be another nine to 12 months before it is opened to the public.
+Nonetheless, the completion of M+ is a major milestone for the long-awaited cultural quarter.

 Singapore Pavilion at the Dubai Expo 2020, Dubai, UAE